emmaC11/Caesar-Cipher/README.md

 ## Encrypt/Decrypt Section
 * When a user clicks the 'encrypt' or 'decrypt' button, a screen is displayed where they can input a message and a key.
 * 'Encrypt' or 'Decrypt' text will be displayed based on the button the user clicked.
-* There is an input field where the user can enter the message they want to encrypt/decrypt.
+* There is an input field where the user can enter a message they want to encrypt/decrypt.
-* There is an input field where the user can enter the key.
-Decryted text will only be readable if the user knows the key used to encrypt the text.
+* There is an input field where the user can enter a key.
+Decrypted text will only be readable if the user knows the key used to encrypt the text.
 * When the 'encrypt', 'decrypt' button is clicked, a loading symbol is displayed while the text is being translated into ciphertext.
 The ciphertext is then displayed to the user.
 * This section has a return arrow that returns to the home page.